Lucious Boyd: Trial

 Boyd claimed he was suffering with memory lapses during his interviews about the murder of Dacosta.
 He was called a "cold-blooded killer without a conscience," by an interviewing detective and was told he would be going to jail for raping and killing Dacosta.
 Boyd then reportedly asked, "What took you so long to catch me?".
 He then demanded an attorney.

 After Boyd was arrested, detectives searched his apartment and recovered blood that was later found to be Dacosta's.
 Two sheets that had been wrapped around the victim's body were identified as having disappeared from his apartment.
 Before he was sent to jail, Boyd accused the Broward County Sheriff's Office of working for the Ku Klux Klan and claimed he was being set up in an attempt to discredit his family.

 Boyd was eventually found guilty of Dacosta's murder and was sentenced to death on June 21, 2002.
 He is currently on death row awaiting execution and is incarcerated in the Union Correctional Institution.

+Link to unsolved murder

+In 2023, Boyd was linked to the unsolved murder of Eileen Truppner through DNA profiling.
+Truppner, who remained a Jane Doe for nearly twenty-five years, was a 41-year-old mother of two children and a Puerto Rico native who moved to South Florida in the mid-90s.
+On December 18, 1998, Boyd raped Truppner and strangled her to death.
+He then dragged her body into the sawgrass in a remote area off U.S. Route 27, north of Interstate 75.
+A boater found Truppner's body the next day and she had been dumped lying face down.
+Evidence showed she had been strangled and raped.

+Truppner's identity remained a mystery for over two decades and she was listed as a Jane Doe.
+In October 2022, detectives with the Broward County Sheriff's Office released a new sketch of Truppner and spotlighted the murder as part of a series highlighting cold cases in Broward County.
+In May 2023, after months of detective work and analysis of DNA samples from Truppner's surviving relatives, the Jane Doe was officially identified as Eileen Truppner.
+In December 2023, Boyd was linked to her killing and was indicted.

+In popular culture

+Dacosta's murder and the events leading to Boyd's arrest and conviction were documented on an episode of the TV series Forensic Files called "Church Dis-service".
+The Dacosta murder case was also featured on ID Network's Riding with the Devil, which premiered in September 2024.

+Dawnia’s murder was also featured in season 1, episode 4 of the series “Man with a Van” on ID Network, which premiered in 2020 entitled “Lucifer”.